A Phase II/III Trial of Nivolumab, Ipilimumab, and GM-CSF in Patients With Advanced Melanoma

 prior to randomization

-and risk of teratogenic side effects; all patients of childbearing potential must have
+immunotherapy and risk of teratogenic side effects; all patients of childbearing

-orientation or whether they have undergone tubal ligation, who meets the following
+regardless of sexual orientation or whether they have undergone tubal ligation, who

 - Patients must not conceive or father children by using accepted and effective